MohammedRB/RhubarbSaab/README.md

 - 👋 Hi, I’m Mr B.
-- 👀 I’m interested in making websites, games, and experiments.
+- 👀 I’m a mechanical engineering student with an interested in making websites, games, and experiments.
-- 🌱 I’m know mainly C#, Matlab, and enough C/C++ to code a basic Arduino.
+- 🌱 I’m know mainly C#, MATLAB, and enough C/C++ to code a basic Arduino.
 Currently building on my Python, HTML, CSS, JS, and SQL skills.
 - 💞️ I’m looking to collaborate on games development (mainly Unity based), websites, and any other coding/ engineering ventures (mainly for fun or to learn/help).

 <!---